flutter/packages/packages/legacy_material/README.md

 # Legacy Material

-A package that provides `ThemeData` and component themes for widgets that will reflect legacy Material Design specifications.
+A package that provides `LegacyThemeData` and component themes for widgets that will reflect legacy Material Design specifications.

 ## Getting started